roham-123/bio-gard/src/instructions.md

 UI pages

+/ (home / calculator)
+• Dropdown to select a recipe; loads the calculator inline.
+• Search bar: type a keyword and press Enter (or click Search) to display all formulas matching the keyword.
+Click a result to load that formula in the calculator.
+"Clear search" button resets to the dropdown view.
+• "+ Create New Formula" button links to /recipes/new.

 /recipes
-• list recipes
+• List all recipes.
-• click to open /recipes/[id]
+• Click to open /recipes/[id].

-/recipes/[id]
+/recipes/new — Create New Formula
+• RecipeBuilder component in create mode.
+• Inputs: formula name, default batch size (kg).
+• Dynamic table of ingredient rows.
+Each row has:
+  • Ingredient dropdown (with "+ Create new ingredient" at top; bacteria ingredients prefixed with 🧬).
+  • "Is Bacteria" checkbox — when ticked, filler mode is forced to "fixed" and greyed out; Target CFU field is enabled.
+When unticked, Target CFU is disabled and greyed out.
+  • Filler mode dropdown: fixed / ratio / remainder.
+"Ratio" enables a ratio input field.
+  • Target CFU input (scientific notation, e.g. 1e13) — only for bacteria rows.
+  • Default g input — only for non-bacteria rows with filler_mode = "fixed".
+  • Stock option dropdown — shows available stock options for the selected ingredient.
+For bacteria, display includes CFU/g and optional price.
+For fillers, display shows label and cost/kg.
+Users can add new stock options inline (label, CFU/g for bacteria, cost/kg).
+• "+ Add Row" button appends a new empty row; "Remove" button on each row (when more than one row exists).
+• "Save Formula" button creates the recipe via createRecipeAction and redirects to /recipes/[id].
+• Inline "Create new ingredient" form: name, code (optional), is_bacteria checkbox.
+Creates ingredient via createIngredientAction.
+• When saving: bacteria default_grams is auto-computed from target_total_cfu / selected stock cfu_per_gram.
+The selected stock option becomes the default_cfu_option_id for that recipe line.

+/recipes/[id] — Formula Detail / Calculator
 • batch size input (kg; UI shows equivalent g)
 • kg per unit input; UI shows derived number of units (≈ N units)
 • ingredient table columns:
   • ingredient
   • grams, kg, g per unit, %
   • Stock CFU/g selector (only for lines treated as CFU ingredient; read-only label when not editing)
   • Target CFU (show scaled target)
   • Final CFU/g
-• Cost/kg (editable per line when in "Edit" mode)
+  • Cost/kg (editable per line when in "Edit Stock" mode)
   • Cost in product
 • add stock option UI:
   • label + numeric CFU/g
   • optional price (£)
   • add option and set selected
-• edit mode:
-• toggle to edit line cost/kg and stock options
-• saving persists updated costs and any newly added stock options
+• "Edit Stock" button: toggle to edit line cost/kg and stock options; saving persists updated costs and any newly added stock options.
+• "Edit Formula" button: navigates to /recipes/[id]/edit to edit the formula's ingredients.
 • summary box:
   • Total grams (kg and g)
   • Total final CFU/g (sum of final CFU/g column)
   • Total cost
   • Cost per kg
   • Cost per unit
 • PDF generation:
   • includes batch size, units, and ingredients table
   • table shows Ingredient, g, kg, g per unit, %, Stock CFU/g, Target CFU, Final CFU/g, Cost/kg, Cost in product

+/recipes/[id]/edit — Edit Formula
+• Same RecipeBuilder component as /recipes/new, but in edit mode.
+• Pre-populated with the existing recipe's name, batch size, and all ingredient rows (including filler modes, target CFU in scientific notation, default grams, selected stock options with their CFU options loaded).
+• User can add, remove, or modify ingredient rows using the same rules as the create form.
+• "Update Formula" button calls updateRecipeAction (replaces all recipe lines in a transaction) and redirects back to /recipes/[id].

 ⸻

 Implementation notes
 • Keep all calc logic in one module (e.g. src/lib/calc.ts)
 • DB access in src/lib/db.ts using pg.Pool
+• Server actions are defined in src/app/actions.ts ("use server") and thin-wrap DAL functions.
+• RecipeBuilder component (src/app/recipes/new/RecipeBuilder.tsx) is shared between create (/recipes/new) and edit (/recipes/[id]/edit) modes via an optional existingRecipe prop.
-• Server functions:
+• Server / DAL functions:
   • getRecipes()
   • getRecipe(recipeId) (recipe + lines + ingredients + stock options)
+  • getIngredients() — all ingredients sorted by name
+  • getIngredientCfuOptions(ingredientId) — stock options for a specific ingredient
+  • createIngredient(name, isBacteria, code, costPerKgGbp) — inserts ingredient with audit log
+  • createRecipe(name, defaultBatchGrams, lines: CreateRecipeLineInput[]) — inserts recipe + lines in a transaction with audit log
+  • updateRecipe(recipeId, name, defaultBatchGrams, lines: CreateRecipeLineInput[]) — updates recipe header, deletes old lines, inserts new lines in a transaction with audit log
   • addCfuOption(ingredientId, label, cfuPerGram, priceGbp?) (default=false)
   • deleteCfuOption(optionId)
   • updateRecipeLineCost(recipeLineId, costPerKgGbp)
   • updateRecipeLineDefaultCfuOption(recipeLineId, optionId | null)
+• CreateRecipeLineInput type: ingredientId, sortOrder, targetTotalCfu, defaultGrams, fillerMode, fillerRatio, costPerKgGbp, defaultCfuOptionId
 • PDF generation in src/lib/pdf.ts using jsPDF + jsPDF-autotable (mirrors main table columns and summary)

 Audit logging